Académie Française: Alleged conservatism

 The Académie, despite working on the modernization of the French orthography, has sometimes been criticized by many linguists for allegedly behaving in an overly conservative manner.
 For instance, in 1997, Lionel Jospin's government began using the feminine noun "la ministre" to refer to a female minister, following the official practice of Canada, Belgium and Switzerland and a frequent—though until then unofficial—practice in France.
 The Académie insisted, in accordance with French grammar rules on the traditional use of the masculine noun, on the use of "le ministre" for a minister of either gender.
 In 2017, 77 linguists retaliated with an opinion column to denounce the "incompetence and anachronism of the Académie".
 Use of either form remains highly controversial.

 Prizes

 The Académie Française is responsible for awarding several different prizes in various fields (including literature, painting, poetry, theatre, cinema, history, and translation).
 Almost all of the prizes were created during the twentieth century, and only two prizes were awarded before 1780.
 In total, the Académie awards more than sixty prizes, most of them annually.

 The most important prize is the Grand prix de la francophonie, which was instituted in 1986, and is funded by the governments of France, Canada, Monaco, and Morocco.
-Other important prizes include the Grand prix de littérature (for a literary work), the grand prix du roman (for a novel), the Grand prix de poésie de l'Académie française (for poetry), the Grand prix de philosophie (for a philosophical work), the Grand prix du cinéma (for film), and the grand prix Gobert (for a work on French history).
+Other important prizes include the Grand prix de littérature (for a literary work), the Grand prix du roman (for a novel), the Grand prix de poésie (for poetry), the Grand prix de philosophie (for a philosophical work), the René Clair Award (for film), and the Grand prix Gobert (for a work on French history).